Democrito/repositorios/OLED/Lines/readme.md

 The "**2D_rotations**" folder contains examples for SPI and I2C where geometric figures and lines are rotated.

-In the example circuits, the folders "**Needle_Indicator**" and "**2D_rotations**" contain two boxes with precomputed values of sine and cosine multiplied by the constant 63.
+In the example circuits, the folders "**Needle_Indicator**" and "**2D_rotations**" contain two boxes with precomputed values of sine and cosine multiplied by the constant 63 for 180º or 31 for 360º.
 For "**Needle_Indicator**" those values go through 180º and for "**2D_rotations**" those values go through 360º.
 In the boxes there are only 128 possible values, that means that for 180º it has a resolution of approx. 1.4º. and for 360º it has a resolution of 2.8º.

 If you look at the image above you will see that the two modules (I2C and SPI) have a very similar pinout, just change the appropriate pins for the protocol they are designed on.